Letters 1900

 Maurice Moore’s Letters from South Africa

 Michael O’Shea of Dublin graciously identified these three uncollected publications in the National Library of Ireland.
+This page is dedicated with thanks to Michael and to helpful library staff:

 Hell Let Loose!